Maud Cuney Hare

 Maud Cuney Hare (née Cuney, February 16, 1874 – February 13 or 14, 1936) was an American pianist, musicologist, writer, and African-American activist in Boston, Massachusetts, in the United States.
 She was born in Galveston, Texas, the daughter of famed civil rights leader Norris Wright Cuney, who led the Texas Republican Party during and after the Reconstruction Era, and his wife Adelina (née Dowdie), a schoolteacher.
 In 1913, Cuney Hare published a biography of her father.

 Essentially part of the second generation after emancipation, Cuney Hare studied at the New England Conservatory of Music in Boston and became an accomplished pianist.
 She lived in Jamaica Plain, a neighborhood of Boston, most of her adult life.
 A musicologist, she collected music from across the South and Caribbean in her study of folklore, and was the first to study Creole music.
+In 1929 she wrote the play Antar of Araby about Antar Bin Shaddad.
 Her final work, Negro Musicians and Their Music (1936), documents the development of African-American music.

-Early life and education
+Early life

 Maud was born in Galveston, Texas, on February 16, 1874, to Adelina (Dowdy, or Dowdie in alternate spelling) and her husband Norris Wright Cuney.
-Both parents were of mixed race; her father was of majority-white ancestry.
+Both parents were of mixed heritage; her father was of majority-white ancestry.
 Her mother, one of the "handsome Dowdy girls", came from Woodville, Mississippi.
 Her father's ancestry was African, Indian, European, and Swiss-American.
 The Cuney children were a "second family" related to a large, wealthy and politically powerful white family headed by Gen. Philip Minor Cuney of Austin County, Texas, who had been born in Louisiana.
 Norris Cuney was one of eight mixed-race children born to Cuney and his mixed-race slave housekeeper, Adeline Stuart.
 Philip Cuney acknowledged and freed his children and Stuart before the Civil War.
 By 1850, Cuney was one of the largest planters and slaveholders in Texas, with 2,000 acres and more than 100 slaves.
 He had eight white children born to his "legal" white wives: three children by his second wife, Eliza (Ware) Cuney, who died young; and five by his third wife, Adaline (Spurlock) Cuney.

 Philip Cuney sent his mixed-race sons Joseph and Norris to Pittsburgh, Pennsylvania, before the war for their education.
 Afterwards, Norris worked on steamboats on the Mississippi River.
 Following the war, he became an established leader in the Texas Republican Party.
 He served in the Customs Office and later was appointed as Collector of Customs for the port of Galveston.
 He established a business of stevedore workers, employing about 500 men on the docks and organizing a union.

 Interested in Shakespeare and other great writers, Norris Wright Cuney sang and played the violin; Adelina Dowdy Cuney was a soprano singer and played the piano.
 Maud and her brother Lloyd grew up in a house filled with music and literature.